mongodb-developer/Hugging-Face-Train-JSON-data/README.md

 **Using HuggingFace AutoTrain JSON chunks**

+Extract Data from MongoDB:

+Use a MongoDB client (like pymongo) to query and retrieve data from your MongoDB collections.
+Convert the retrieved data into a format suitable for training, like a pandas DataFrame.
+Preprocess and Train:

+Preprocess the data (e.g., tokenization, label encoding) using Hugging Face transformers and datasets.
+Train the model as you've done in your script.
+Push to Hub or Deploy:

+Once trained, you can push the model to the Hugging Face Hub or deploy it in your environment.

 In your project folder name it what you wish add some JSON data
 ```
 [